EmanAhmed55/Product-Landing-Page/README.md

     <h1>Product Landing Page</h1>
     <h2>Description</h2>
     <p>
         This project is a responsive product landing page built using HTML, CSS, and JavaScript.
-It showcases a product and provides users with essential information and call-to-action elements.
+It showcases a product and provides users with essential information.
     </p>
     <h2>Features</h2>
     <ul>